 Croton Plant Care in India?

-To take care of croton plant in India, its location should not be changed frequently, plant it in a nutrition rich potting mix with good moisture retention capacity.
+Croton plant care in India, its location should not be changed frequently, plant it in a nutrition rich potting mix with good moisture retention capacity.
 Exposure to full sun ( 5-6 hours) & protecting from the harsh afternoon sunlight and water it to keep the soil moist.

 In this article you are going to learn the ins and outs of caring for Croton plant in India.